vishnuvr/decerver/README.md

 In the decerver-modules repository, you can see how our modules are built.
 Legal markdown is by far the simplest one, and only has the basic module wrapper + a single API method.
 The others are more complex.

 Currently, modules has to be compiled together with the decerver in order to be used, which makes it look as if  Thelonious, IFPS and the other modules we've included are part of decerver itself, but they are not.
 IPFS, for example, is a stand alone library.
 We just put a module wrapper on it and gave it a javascript API.
 It has the same module wrapper as all the other modules we use.
-Decerver and dapp programmers could do this with any library they want, however, we currently do not support dynamic module loading...
-Once we get dynamic module loading in place (https://github.com/eris-ltd/decerver/issues/86), it will be possible to just switch modules out depending on what the (distributed) application needs.
+Decerver and dapp programmers could do this with any library they want, however, we currently do not support dynamic module loading.
+Once we get dynamic module loading in place (https://github.com/eris-ltd/decerver/issues/86), it will be possible to just switch modules during runtime, depending on what the currently loaded application needs.
 I would not recommend getting too deep into module development at this point, since the module API is going to change.
 Right now it's about application and not module making.

 ## What is it not?